wojtekolek/eslint-config-wojtekolek/README.md

 # eslint-config-wojtekolek

-This package provides my personal linter rules but also prettier configuration.
+A package that provides my personal linter rules but also a prettier configuration.

 ## Instalation

 ``
-npm i --save-dev @wojtekolek/eslint-config
+pnpm add -D @wojtekolek/eslint-config
 ``

 or

 ``
-yarn add --dev @wojtekolek/eslint-config
+npm i --save-dev @wojtekolek/eslint-config
 ``

 ## Usage
-Simply add below code to your `.eslintrc` file:
+For `node` applications, simply add code below to your `.eslintrc` file:

 ```
 {